Meeting Time: August 15, 2024 at 9:00am PDT

 • Default_avatar

-Kaitlin Schneider about 1 month ago
+Kaitlin Schneider 3 months ago

 This is inhumane.
 To criminalize existing in public spaces goes against the idea of public spaces and puts vulnerable populations with nowhere else to go in jeopardy of being sent to jail over just existing.
 Anyone in support of this, lacks basic human empathy and has a moral compass that is way out of touch.
 This ordinance should not be passed under any circumstances.